 Many people, including young people living with CF can experience continence issues.

-- Read our Bladder Control factsheet for more information.
+- Read our Continence factsheet for more information.

 People with CF can experience thinning of the bones at an earlier age than the normal population.